Femina Miss India

 Miss India, also known as Femina Miss India, is a national beauty pageant in India that selects representatives to compete in the Miss World competition, one of the Big Four international beauty pageants.
 It is organized by Femina, a women's magazine published by The Times Group.

-The current Femina Miss India World is Nikita Porwal from Madhya Pradesh.
-She was crowned by the previous titleholder, Nandini Gupta, on 16 October 2024 in Mumbai.
+The reigning Femina Miss India World is Sadhvi Satish Sail from Goa.
+She was crowned by the previous titleholder, Nikita Porwal, on 18 April 2026 in Bhubaneswar, Odisha.